samuelhegner/Journey_3.0/README.md

 ![alt text](Screenshots/SectionBundle.png)

 The objects, scripts and managers that were required throughout the entire game, were loaded in first and never unloaded.
-These scenes where called the manager scene and the base scene.
+These scenes were called the manager scene and the base scene.
 The manager scene contained objects that were required for loading of scenes, saving the game, a wrapper to get references between scenes, Steamworks implementation and editor functionality to allow for easy playtesting.
 The base scene where game objects that were in the game all the way through.
 This included objects like the player, the camera, directional lighting and more.

 ![alt text](Screenshots/ManagerScenes.png)